MehrajSultana1919/lean-in-dashboard/signal_strategy.md

 The promotion data is self-reported.
 Women who get promoted are more likely to come back, log in, and report it.
 Women who don't get promoted may quietly disengage.
 This creates an upward bias in the lift number that's hard to correct without external verification.

-The platform metrics — retention, cadence, Circle health, are synthetic.
+The platform metrics, retention, cadence, Circle health, are synthetic.
 They're built on realistic assumptions and anchored to published benchmarks, but they're not real member data.
 The patterns are plausible, not measured.

 The women of color participation rate relies on self-identification at signup.
 Under-reporting is likely, which means the real gap is probably larger than what the dashboard shows.